-And the cold can even enhance the scenery.
-When we visited the Grand Canyon over Thanksgiving, sure, it was chilly, but we were practically alone out on the ridge, and the light dusting of snow along the picturesque gorge made it a stunning backdrop for photos.
+And the cold can also enhance the scenery.
+When we visited the Grand Canyon over Thanksgiving, sure, it was chilly, but we were practically alone out on the ridge, and the contrast of a light snowfall along the picturesque orange-and-red-hued gorge made a stunning backdrop for photos.

 Obviously, a big part of Thanksgiving is the food.
 And that doesn’t have to change if you decide to hit the road for the holiday.
 Wherever we have been in the world for Thanksgiving, we have always made sure to have a particularly nice sit-down meal on Thanksgiving proper.
 In Rio, we kicked it up a notch with a live bossa nova show after dinner.
 In Barcelona, we asked around for recommendations and made a reservation at a killer tapas restaurant with even better Spanish wines.
 While you may not find a traditional Thanksgiving feast available, you will certainly find plenty of meals that can match, if not top, any Thanksgiving dinner.

-You could, if you feel so inclined, also find plenty of ways to cook or order your own Thanksgiving feast.
+You could also find ways to cook or order your own Thanksgiving feast.
 That might mean booking a vacation rental with its own kitchen for your use or even having a Thanksgiving barbecue on the beach or a picnic.
 Stateside, grocery chains like Whole Foods and online grocer Fresh Direct have Thanksgiving meals available for preorder that you can either pick up or have delivered.
-You can certainly get creative (although know that outside the United States it will likely not be so easy to find turkey).
+You can certainly get creative wherever you are in the world (although know that outside the United States it will likely not be so easy to find turkey).
 The thrill of the hunt could be part of the adventure as well, or you could swap in another festive main course alternative.

 If you don’t have a friend or family member who can or wants to travel with you over Thanksgiving, don’t let that be a deterrent.
 Remember, the holiday isn’t celebrated in the rest of the world, so if you travel internationally, you won’t even notice you are “missing” it.
 One year, when my family was scattered all over the globe and I was faced with being on my own for Thanksgiving, I simply opted for a group trip to Thailand.
 Temple treks and gorging on mango sticky rice were the perfect antidote to a potentially lonely holiday at home.